DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 attempt several implementations in order to find the most optimal implementation with the least amount of CPU-cycles.

-**Research area 2 (RA2)**: How can data effectively be streamed with a high bitrate to output a host computer?
+**Research area 2 (_RA2_)**: How can we ensure that the output of random numbers is not limited by our firmware, but rather only limited by the USB transfer speed of the microcontroller or the ADC?

-This will entail several bottlenecks out of our control, which will be discussed in the section regarding the limitations.
-However, the key consideration is how effectively these quantum random numbers can be streamed to a host computer via USB.
-We will focus our efforts on the implementation of the code on the microcontrollers in order to ensure that the firmware does not become the primary bottleneck.
+There will unequivocally be a bottleneck for the processing speed.
+For instance, the speed at which the ADC can process the optical signal into raw bits as well as the speed that the USB output can transfer processed random number to the host computer will be limiting factors.
+The slowest of these bottlenecks will inevitably be the limiting factor for any implementation.
+Our research aims to ensure that our implementation does not become the limiting factor, but rather processing data fast enough to match or exceed the speed of the hardware.

 ## 2 BACKGROUND